DanWahlin/AngularWorkshopLabs/README.md

-# Ultimate Angular 2 Workshop Labs
+# Angular and TypeScript Workshop Labs

 Please note that this is an "admin" project that isn't intended to be run directly.